moonthug/hapi-xray/README.md

 ### Options
 - `segmentName` Segment name to use in place of default segment name generator
-- `isAutomaticMode` Specifies that X-Ray automatic mode is in use (default true)
+- `automaticMode` Specifies that X-Ray automatic mode is in use (default true)
 - `plugins` An array of AWS plugins to use (i.e. `[AWSXRay.plugins.EC2Plugin]`)
 - `captureAWS` Enables AWS X-Ray to capture AWS calls
   - This requires having `aws-sdk` installed as a dependency